FunctionLab/ExPecto/README.md

 This repository contains code for predicting expression effects for human genome variants with ExPecto models and training new sequence-based expression model with any expression profile.

 The ExPecto framework is described in the following manuscript: Jian Zhou, Chandra L. Theesfeld, Kevin Yao, Kathleen M. Chen, Aaron K. Wong,  and Olga G. Troyanskaya, Deep learning sequence-based ab initio expression prediction and disease-risk identification

 ## Install
 Use `pip install -r requirements.txt` to install the dependencies.
+If you encounter issues installing pytorch, try following instructions from http://pytorch.org/.
 Run `sh download_resources.sh; tar xf resources.tar.gz` to download and extract necessary model files and chromatin representations for training new ExPecto models.
+If the code reports error when loading `./resources/hg19.fa.flat`, try removing it and it will be remade next time you run the code.

 ## Usage